buckket/twtxt/README.rst

 **twtxt** is a decentralised, minimalist microblogging service for hackers.

-So you want to get some thoughts out on the internet?
-In a convenient and slick way?
-While also following the gibberish of others?
+So you want to get some thoughts out on the internet in a convenient and slick way while also following the gibberish of others?
 Instead of signing up at a closed and/or regulated microblogging platform, getting your status updates out with twtxt is as easy as putting them in a publicly accessible text file.
-The URL pointing to this file is your identity, your account. twtxt than can tracks those text files, like a feedreader, and build your unique timeline out of them, depending on which files you track.
-The format is simple, human readable, and goes well together with all those beloved UNIX command line utilities.
+The URL pointing to this file is your identity, your account. twtxt then tracks these text files, like a feedreader, and builds your unique timeline out of them, depending on which files you track.
+The format is simple, human readable, and integrates well with UNIX command line utilities.

 |demo|